ClairaClaira Help Desk

 Bulk Scan

 A bulk scan lets you apply the same prompt and field connection to many documents at once.
-The maximum documents per task depends on your plan — see Plans and billing for each tier's limit.
+You can include up to 999,999 documents in a single bulk task, on every plan — see Plans and billing for token capacity by tier.
 Instead of scanning documents one at a time, you select a set of documents in Nuix Discover's browse list and let Claira work through all of them automatically.
 This is how you move from prompt testing to production-scale review.

 Before you run a bulk scan